 Gold edged lower on Thursday, but was trading close to a two-week peak scaled in the last session as dovish US and European central banks fanned concerns on economic slowdown and kept global bond yields and the dollar under pressure.

-The dollar index was trading near a two-week low touched in the previous session after the US Federal Reserve's minutes cemented the central bank's dovish policy stance amid risks of global economic slowdown.
+The dollar index was trading near a two-week low touched in the previous session after the US Federal Reserve minutes from its March meeting cemented dovish policy stance citing risks of global economic slowdown.

 "Policymakers are continuing to hint that they are not in a rush to hike interest rates, particularly the US Fed, and the ECB also did not change their monetary policy," IG Markets analyst Kyle Rodda said.